Nature's Womb...Frank Atanacio's Creative Writing Challenge

 Nature's Womb ...

 Jenny managed to take two steps forward before an intense pain in her stomach crippled her movements.
 The rancid pond water was poisoning her body.
 Falling to her knees, she stuck a finger down the back of her throat.
-Sour vomit burned her throat and mouth as she heaved the foul liquid to the ground.
-As dizziness overcame her, she laid on the ground to rest, pressing the side of her face against the warm earth.
+Sour vomit burned her mouth as she heaved the foul liquid to the ground.
+A sudden lightheadedness forced her to lie down.
+The feel and smell of the warm earth were soothing.
 She fought to stay awake but soon drifted into a shallow sleep.

-Jenny was devastated to realize that she had fled in an upward climb…every step, in the wrong direction.
+Jenny was devastated to realize that she had fled in an upward climb -- every step in the wrong direction.
 At that moment, she viewed the surrounding environment through her father's eyes.
-An idea quickly flashed into her scattered thoughts, filling her with adrenaline and a new-found resolve.
+An idea flashed into her scattered thoughts, filling her with adrenaline and a new-found resolve.
 The trees and vines no longer looked menacing as she slowly crept back to the overgrown path.
 Although the whistling sound had stopped, she pushed her mind and body forward.

 Keeping her movements steady, she walked with cat-like stealth over the path.
 The wind was at her back, driving sound and scent downward.